 Installed size (on reference hardware): 0.40 MB, 27 files

-Dependencies (build time detected): 00-dirtree atk bash binutils cairo coreutils diffutils expat findutils fontconfig freetype gawk gcc glib glibc glitz gnet grep gtk+2 libglade libpng libx11 libxau libxcursor libxdmcp libxext libxfixes libxi libxinerama libxml libxrandr libxrender linux-header make net-tools openexr pango pkgconfig sed sysfiles tar util-linux zlib
+Dependencies (build time detected): 00-dirtree atk binutils cairo coreutils diffutils expat findutils fontconfig freetype gawk glib glitz gnet grep gtk+2 libglade libpng libx11 libxau libxcursor libxdmcp libxext libxfixes libxi libxinerama libxml libxrandr libxrender linux-header make net-tools openexr pango pkgconfig sed sysfiles tar util-linux zlib

 Installed files (on reference hardware):

 1) This page was automatically generated from the T2 package source.
 Corrections, such as dead links, URL changes or typos need to be performed directly on that source.